sujayadkesar/web_spider/README.md

 # WEB Spider

-#### A python based web scraping tool which dynamically crawl through each and every href attribute and gives the each and every hyperlink , aswell as some basic ip_addr details with some p4 level vulnerabilities which uses ipinfo.io api .
+#### A python based web scraping tool which dynamically crawl through each and every href attribute and gives the each and every hyperlink , aswell as some basic ip_addr details with some p4 level vulnerabilities which uses ipinfo.io api.

 ![web scraping!
 (1)](https://user-images.githubusercontent.com/95465072/198630746-c7d154ea-a61f-4d69-922d-17a328a721c5.png)